letoram/cat9/docs.md

 Spawns a new window with a real terminal emulator to execute `command`

+Lash can tell window managers how to handle a new window:

  - vertical split: `v!command`
  - horizontal split: `h!command`
  - swallow window: `s!command`

-Instructs the window manager on how to spawn the new window

 It's also possible to run simple tty commands like `sudo` without spawning a new window.